Antispam protection

 Whitelisting and blacklisting

-Whitelist is a list of addresses from which no incoming mail should be marked as spam.
-There can also be ambiguous entries in the whitelist to denote the entire domain using the '*' - "
+A whitelist is a list of addresses from which no incoming mail should be marked as spam.
+There can be multiple entries in the whitelist that mark the entire domain using the '*' character - so the entry "

 *@example.muni.cz